GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 JavaScript through a combination of platform changes and policy limitations.

 Many extensions are unaffected by this change.
-However, if your Manifest V2 extension executes remotely hosted scripts, injects code strings into pages, or evals strings at runtime, you'll need to update your code execution strategies when migrating to Manifest V3.
+However, if your Manifest V2 extension executes remotely hosted scripts, injects code strings into pages, or eval strings at runtime, you'll need to update your code execution strategies when migrating to Manifest V3.

 ### Remotely hosted code restrictions  {: #remotely-hosted-code }